-What do the terms DPI and pixel mean, and how do they relate to photographing your artwork?
+What are TIFFs, EPSs, PSDs, and JPGs, and what are the pros and cons of each?
 Find out in this "Ask the Experts" from The Artist's Magazine.

 Are oil pastels compatible with other (non-oil) pastels, and do the same application techniques apply?
 Do they have any different requirements for such things as supports, priming and fixing?
 Find out in this "Ask the Experts" article!